dell/csm-docs/content/docs/references/FAQ/_index.md

 - [Dell CSI Drivers](../../csidriver/#supported-operating-systemscontainer-orchestrator-platforms).

 ### Can I run Container Storage Modules in a production environment?
-As of CSM 1.5, the Container Storage Modules Authorization, Observability, Replication, Resiliency are GA and ready for production systems.
+As of CSM 1.5, the Container Storage Modules Authorization, Observability, Replication and Resiliency are GA and ready for production systems.
 The modules Encryption and Application Mobility are launched for Tech Preview Release and it is not intended to use in the Production systems.

 ### Is Dell Container Storage Modules (CSM) supported by Dell Technologies?
 Yes!